 - Capital expenditures no support is available for construction, renovations, or upgrading facilities - Alcoholic beverages - Cash prizes - Off the continent travel - Food expenditures the intent of Trust funds is not to support food-related expenditures.
 Out-of-pocket meal costs for volunteers and/or staff who are working on behalf of the organization are justifiable; however, food expenses for banquets and dinner are considered to be an inappropriate use of Trust funds.
 Organizations are encouraged to use self-help revenue or user pay to cover food costs for these purposes.
-(Some exceptions to food costs may be made within the SLCGP) - Debt repayment - Payment of money returns owed to the Sask Lotteries Trust Fund - Other expenses that the Sask Lotteries Trust Fund may deem inappropriate.
+(Some exceptions to food costs may be made within the SLCGP) - Debt repayment - Expenditures that are covered by other grant funding.
+Two different grant sources cannot be used to pay the same dollar of expense, whether those grants come from the Trust or any other grant provider. - Payment of money returns owed to the Sask Lotteries Trust Fund - Other expenses that the Sask Lotteries Trust Fund may deem inappropriate.